GhustOne/HeadBlend-Profiles/README.md

 ## Saved Head Blends location
 Saved HBs can be found in scripts\Head_Blends

+## What does this script do?
+This script allows you to save your or other people's face, hair and makeup to a file and apply it whenever you want.

 ## Feature List
 ### Local > Script Features > Head Blend Profiles
 - Options